gramaziokohler/workshop_sjsu/README.md

 ## Installation

-We use `conda` to make sure we have clean, isolated environment for dependencies.
+We use `conda` to make sure we create a clean, isolated coding environment:

-First time using `conda`?
-Make sure you run this at least once:

-    (base) conda config --add channels conda-forge

-Now create a new conda environment:

     (base) conda env create -f https://dfab.link/sjsu-2021.yml